Skip to main content

 3. The component prompts the browser to create a passkey bound to this device.

 The email code and the passkey are not two separate checks.
-The email code proves the user owns the account; the passkey then binds the device so that future virtual card authorizations can skip the email step.
+The email code proves the user owns the account; the passkey then binds the device so that future payment authorizations can skip the email step.
 Both are part of a single device-binding ceremony.

 Common Gotchas

-Once a card is enrolled, all subsequent virtual card authorizations use the passkey alone.
-If you see the email code prompt on a non-enrollment flow, the device is not yet bound — complete enrollment first.
+Once a card is verified, all subsequent payment authorizations use the passkey alone.
+If you see the email code prompt on a non-verification flow, the device is not yet bound — complete verification first.

-If the user clears browser state, switches browsers, or moves to a new device, they may be asked to re-enroll for future actions on that new device.
+If the user clears browser state, switches browsers, or moves to a new device, they may be asked to re-verify for future actions on that new device.

-Once a card is enrolled, any agent on the account can have virtual cards issued from it.
+Once a card is verified, any agent on the account can be given card permissions from it.

 What Is Next

-With the card enrolled, the last step in this setup path is to Create a Virtual Card so your agent can issue scoped cards with spending limits against the enrolled payment method.
+With the card verified, the last step in this setup path is to Give Card Permission so your agent can pay within scoped spending rules against the verified payment method.